 Eliminating accidents at level crossings is a shared responsibility for both road and rail operators.

 In this respect, the European level has a role to play.
 The European Level Crossing Forum (ELCF) gathers all kinds of competences.
 In March 2009, several European associations of rail stakeholders have signed a commitment on behalf of the European road safety Charter.

-In June 2009, a pan-European Level Crossings Awareness Day (ELCAD) has been launched and a wider, International day (ILCAD) is to be launched in June 2010.
+In June 2009, a pan-European Level Crossings Awareness Day (ELCAD) has been launched and a wider, International day (ILCAD) was launched in June 2010.